 Every person and every home entails a different comfort need.
 The threshold of irritancy and triggers that affect people’s health and comfort combine to determine the proper solutions.
 High threshold levels may require simple solutions like a better air filter.
 Low threshold levels may require an air purification system for the reduction of triggers and irritants.
 Contact the experts at Legacy Mechanical to further evaluate the IAQ (indoor air quality) needs of your home.

 According to studies created by the U.S. Environmental Protection Agency, exposure to air pollutants indoors can be 100 times higher than outdoors.
 Frequent dusting and vacuuming can help reduce the amount of dust and dust mites present in your home.
 However, not all airborne particles can be eliminated.
 Filtration devices can help eliminate particles that are too small to be caught by a vacuum.
 Some filtration devices include UV light units, air filters, energy recovery ventilators (ERVs), heat recovery ventilators (HRVs) and electronic air cleaners.
 A Home Health Report Card from Service Experts will provide the information about which indoor air improvement devices are right for you.
-To receive a personal air quality consultation contact your Legacy Mechanical Heating and Cooling Experts.
+To receive a personal air quality consultation contact your Legacy Plumbing, Heating and Cooling Experts.

 Regular filter replacement helps your heating and cooling system operate at peak levels and improves IAQ (indoor air quality) while extending the life of your equipment.
 It is important to change filters regularly to ensure proper airflow and to keep your home free from dust, allergens and germs.
 Depending on the type of filter you have, you may require monthly filter replacements.
-Your Legacy Mechanical Heating and Cooling Experts service or installation technician will recommend the ideal filters and replacement schedules for your unit(s).
+Your Legacy Plumbing, Heating and Cooling Experts service or installation technician will recommend the ideal filters and replacement schedules for your unit(s).